vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 *defaultState*
     boolean - Specify ``true`` if this state should be the active state displayed for this tile.
 See the `State Selection`_ topic above for more information.
 *icon*
     String - The identifier of the icon to use for this state.
-You can view the icon options `here <http://scripts.3dgo.net/smartthings/icons>`__. iOS devices support specifying a URL to a custom image (not currently supported on Android)
+You can view the icon options `here <http://scripts.3dgo.net/smartthings/icons>`__. iOS devices support specifying a URL to a custom image.
 *label*
     String - The label for this state.